SEI-Project4/BazzerFrontend/README.md

 as a user i want to:

-- comment on a sailor post
+- comment on a seller post
-- Rate the cellar
+- Rate the seller
 - Direct message with seller
 - view posts
-- Follow cellar
+- Follow seller
 - Add seller post to watch later
-- Make a bed to the cellar
+- Make a bid on a seller post
-- Browse posts by categories
+- Browse posts by location
 - View trusted verified sellers

 as a seller i want to:

 - Upload multiple images for my item
 - Rate buyers
+- Message buyers and other users

 ```